|MP 7.01.133||Microwave Tumor Ablation|

 Microwave ablation of primary and metastatic tumors is considered investigational.

 If there is no specific CPT code for ablation, the unlisted CPT code for the anatomic area should be reported such as code 60699 for unlisted procedure, endocrine system (for adrenal or thyroid ablation).

 BlueCard/National Account Issues

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs, or biologics may not be considered investigational, and thus use of these devices may be assessed only on the basis of their medical necessity.

-The policy was developed with a literature search of the MEDLINE database for the period of October 2012 through August 2013.
-The findings of the literature search are summarized below with select studies.
+The policy was created in 2011 and periodically updated with a literature reviews.
+The last literature review was conducted for the period of August 2013 through September 15, 2014.
+The findings of the literature review are summarized next with select studies.

 The literature search identified many publications on studies of MWA for hepatocellular carcinoma (HCC), primarily small case series and retrospective reviews conducted in China and Japan.
 Only two studies were indexed in the PubMed database as randomized clinical trials.
 (3, 4) No randomized controlled trials (RCTs) comparing the use of MWA for HCC to the gold standard of surgical resection were identified.
 The following summarizes 2 systematic reviews (5, 6) and select studies reporting on 25 or more patients.
 All of the studies demonstrated that the technique of MWA provided good tumor ablation (87-100% ablation of targeted tumors) with low procedural complication rates.
 Associated morbidity and mortality, as well as overall survival and disease-free survival rates with MWA are similar to radiofrequency ablation (RFA), which would be an appropriate comparator in patients with tumors not amenable to surgical resection.
 However, only one RCT comparing MWA directly to radiofrequency ablation was identified.
 (3)